 Tournaments Handicapping Information * Guidelines * Requirements

-All members of Montclair Country Club are entitled to maintain their handicap at the club for no additional fee.
+All members of Montclair Country Club, Virginia are entitled to maintain their handicap at the club for no additional fee.
 We encourage all members to participate in member events and tournaments.
 (Certain eligibility requirements may be required as listed below).

-- A member must have a valid USGA Handicap Index maintained at Montclair Country Club to qualify and participate in any of Montclair Member events.
+- A member must have a valid USGA Handicap Index maintained at Montclair Country Club, Virginia to qualify and participate in any of Montclair Member events.

 - A new Montclair member who does not have a valid USGA Handicap Index may qualify to participate in a club event by obtaining a temporary handicap by playing three golf rounds, with other members, and submitting their scorecard to the Head Golf Professional to establish a temporary handicap.